benedfit/patternlab-dotnet/README.md

 The .NET version of Pattern Lab is under active development by [@benedfit](https://twitter.com/benedfit).
 It's currently behind the PHP version and not yet actually working.
 Contributions are very welcome!

-FYI, the .NET version has strayed from the static site generator roots of the PHP version, and therefore be best used by .NET shops.
-BUT THIS COULD ALSO CHANGE
+FYI, the .NET version has strayed from the static site generator roots of the PHP version currently, and uses MVC to render everything.
+I will be putting a static output generator back in once everything is up and running

 ### Getting Started